avital-sika/avital-sika/README.md

 - 🌱 I am currently learning **PHP**

-- 🤝 I am looking for an alternation on **Java or Python development**
+- 🤝 I am looking for an alternation on **Java PHP or Python development**

-- 👨‍💻 All of my projects are available at [https://avitalsika.wixsite.com/portfolio](https://avitalsika.wixsite.com/portfolio)

 - 📫 How to reach me **avital.6k@gmail.com**